The oblique parameters from arbitrary new fermions: Conclusions

 We have applied our formulas to the cases of two models with new vector-like fermions in arbitrarily large representations of $SU(2)$.
 Remarkably, in both models we have found that the oblique parameters $V$ and $W$ are usually of the same order of magnitude as $S$, while the oblique parameters $X$ and $U$ tend to be somewhat smaller; however, these features may be upended when one is dealing with fermion representations featuring either a large isospin $J \gtrsim 2$ or a large hypercharge $\left| Y \right| \gtrsim 5$.

+It is worth remarking that, in the original formulation of the OPs (see Appendix~\ref{appa}), the parameters $V$, $W$, and $X$ were set to zero and the parameters $S$ and $U$ had different definitions---$S^\prime$ and $U^\prime$, respectively.
+Our work demonstrates that, in general, that original formulation may lead to bad misjudgements, because neither $V$ and $W$ are necessarily smaller than $S$, nor necessarily $S \approx S^\prime$ and $U \approx U^\prime$---as is shown through a simple example in Appendix~\ref{appa}.

 \paragraph{Acknowledgements:} L.L.\ thanks Heather Logan for pointing out to him Ref.~\cite{barducci}.
 The work of F.A.\ was supported by grant UI/BD/153763/2022.
 F.A.\ and L.L.\ were supported by the Portuguese Foundation for Science and Technology through projects UIDB/00777/2020, UIDP/00777/2020, and CERN/FIS-PAR/0002/2021; L.L.\ was furthermore supported by CERN/FIS-PAR/0019/2021.
-D.J.\ was supported by the Lithuanian Ministry of Education, Science and Sport through project CERN 2022-2027.
+D.J.\ was supported by the Lithuanian Particle Physics Consortium.